StefanKubsch/lwmf/README.md

 		- catch mouse in current window

 	- Logging and error handling
-		- create logfile via class (one is hardcoded in lwmf itself)
+		- create logfile via class (one logfile is hardcoded in lwmf itself)
 		- error/exception handling
 		- switchable exception throwing

 	- INI files
-		- read and write values to standard INI files
+		- read and write values from/to standard INI files

 	- Other stuff
 		- fps (frames per second) counter